-Please note that, beginning in Fall 2018, Research Professorship applications will only be accepted once annually during the Fall competition cycle.
+Please note that Research Professorship applications will only be accepted once annually during the Fall competition cycle.
 This is to provide units with ample time to plan for and to secure teaching coverage for affected courses.

 This award releases the recipient from one course to conduct research.
 Awards are contingent on needs of the applicant's unit, so the unit head/director must sign off on the application.
 The first item in GAS, which you will see before clicking on any sub-components of the proposal, asks for the head/director's name in order to solicit that agreement.
 This application has no budget component.
-Applicants cannot have a teaching release during the current or next academic year, and cannot have been awarded a professorship within the previous five years.
+Applicants cannot have a teaching release during the year of the proposed Research Professorship and cannot have held a Research Professorship within the previous five years.
 Priority will be given to junior faculty and/or faculty who are new to SBS, given applications of equal merit.
 See guidelines for further information, including eligibility requirements.

 Pre-doctoral Research Grants

 Up to $500 for PhD and Master's research activities.
 Allowable expenses include research-related travel and expenses, subject payment, supplies, and small equipment.
 Students may be awarded only one Pre-doctoral Research Grant; prior awardees are not eligible.
-See guidelines for further information, including eligibility requirements.
+GIDP students should contact Beth Stahmer to determine eligibility.
+See guidelines for further information, including all eligibility requirements.

 Dissertation Research Grants

 Up to $2,000 for graduate students who have advanced to PhD candidacy and who require funding to conduct their dissertation research.
 Allowable expenses include research-related travel and expenses, subject payment, supplies, and small equipment.
 Students may be awarded only one Dissertation Research Grant; prior awardees are not eligible.
-See guidelines for further information, including eligibility requirements.
+GIDP students should contact Beth Stahmer to determine eligibility.
+See guidelines for further information, including all eligibility requirements.

 All awardees must report on their expenditures and activities via a Qualtrics report after the end of the funding period.